ma-al/hipster/README.md

 Usage
 =====
 Above would spit out an `a.out` file.
-Run out with:
+Run it with:
 ```bash
 ./a.out
 ```